tudoroancea/brains2/src/brains2/src/control/README.md

 - We only follow the center line with a certain target velocity.
 - We use a curvilinear temporal model.
-- We formulate the OCP by taking inspiration from the paper [**_"NMPC for Racing Using a Singularity-Free Path-Parametric Model with Obstacle Avoidance"_**](https://www.sciencedirect.com/science/article/pii/S2405896320317845), where the 'racing objective' is implemented as a simple quadratic cost with respect to a target progress variable $s^\mathrm{ref}_f$ slightly out of reach
+- We formulate an OCP by taking inspiration from the paper [**_"NMPC for Racing Using a Singularity-Free Path-Parametric Model with Obstacle Avoidance"_**](https://www.sciencedirect.com/science/article/pii/S2405896320317845), where the 'racing objective' is implemented as a simple quadratic cost with respect to a target progress variable $s^\mathrm{ref}_f$ slightly out of reach.
 - The track constraints are simple bounds on the lateral deviation (we ignore heading for the moment).
-- For the moment, we put high enough cost on lateral deviation such that we track the center line instead of actually racing it.
+- For the moment, we put a high enough cost on lateral deviation such that we track the center line instead of actually racing it.

-#### For later versions
+#### Later versions

 - [ ] Incorporate heading into track contraints
 - [ ] Retune to do racing instead of center-line tracking